-A study of the musical concepts of melody, rhythm, harmony, and form as applied to the principles and techniques of writing and arranging for the rhythm section (drums, bass, guitar, keyboards, basic percussion) and a lead-line for a solo instrument, two horns (trumpet plus alto or tenor saxophone), or voice.
-Focus on the conceptual process of combining individual components to create a musically satisfying arrangement.
-Exploration of the use and integration of MIDI technology and sequencing as they relate to rhythm section and lead-line writing.
-Study of various contemporary musical styles and musical concepts that comprise them, including writing from the bottom up (groove-driven) and top down (working with a melody in a lead instrument or voice).
-Writing assignments will incorporate combinations of acoustic, electronic, and MIDI instruments.
+This course is a study of the musical concepts of melody, rhythm, harmony, and form as applied to the principles and techniques of writing and arranging for the rhythm section (drums, bass, guitar, keyboards, basic percussion).
+Students also study lead-lines for solo instruments, two horns (trumpet plus alto or tenor saxophone), and/or voice.
+Students focus on the conceptual process of combining individual components to create a musically satisfying arrangement.
+Students explore of the use and integration of MIDI technology and sequencing as they relate to rhythm section and lead-line writing.
+Students also study various contemporary musical styles and the musical concepts that comprise them, including writing from the "bottom up" (groove-driven) and "top down" (working with a melody in a lead instrument or voice).
+Students complete writing assignments that incorporate combinations of acoustic, electronic, and MIDI instruments.

-Study of the properties of the trumpet, alto saxophone, tenor saxophone, trombone, and baritone saxophone, and the writing/arranging processes of standard and spread voicings, approach techniques, melodic embellishment, and guide tone backgrounds.
-Focus is on applying the writing processes to soli and background writing for two-, three-, four-, and five-part combinations of these instruments.
+In this course, students study the properties of the trumpet, alto saxophone, tenor saxophone, trombone, and baritone saxophone.
+Students also explore the writing and arranging processes of standard and spread voicings, as well as approach techniques, melodic embellishment, and guide tone backgrounds.
+Students apply the writing processes to soli and background writing for two-, three-, four-, and five-part combinations of these instruments.
 It is recommended that CW-171 be taken by CWPR majors prior to enrolling in AR-112.

 An introduction to writing and production techniques in hip-hop styles.
 Topics include the social and cultural aspects of hip-hop music as it pertains to the music's origins and early pioneers, the analysis of stylistic and musical characteristics, and instruction in the use of sequencing software in hip-hop production.